Energy Storage Testing Solutions

 Fully integrated test platforms are implemented using our Enerchron® Test Management Software.
 Enerchron® can dramatically reduce time spent developing test programs and post processing.
 This powerful yet intuitive software tool controls and synchronizes any combination of testing devices including: NHR’s hardware devices, communication (CAN, Modbus, LAN, Serial), other commonly required equipment (data acquisition, relay controls, chambers/chillers), and more.
 NHR best-in-class instruments are available and are supplied with fully documented drivers allowing for easy in-field upgrades or for use of our hardware devices in existing test systems.

-NHR’s energy storage testing solutions deliver the power, precision & flexibility needed to meet and exceed your testing needs.
+NHR’s energy storage battery testing solutions deliver the power, precision & flexibility needed to meet and exceed your testing needs.

 * Click sections below to expand

-Energy Storage Battery Testing Products
+Energy Storage Battery Testing Equipment & Solutions

-Battery Module & Battery Pack Cycling Solutions
+Battery Module & Battery Pack Cycling Test Solutions

 Enerchron® provides an intuitive control interface for managing all the devices; logging measurements which are time-stamped and synchronized; and use any measurement as a control point within the test sequence.
 It has never been easier to report CAN/BMS data or use this data to control the test itself.